 Capoeira is a martial art infused dance, which is thought to have originated in the 16th century in Brazil.
 Although today capoeira has become somewhat omnipresent with the booming popularity of street acrobatics such as parkour, its history remains mysterious.
 Discover the story of this 500 year old martial art, and explore the best places to experience capoeira in Brazil.

 Using capoeira, many slaves escaped their masters and formed rebellion groups known as Quilombos, creating communities outside of Portuguese control.
-These communities stood as strongholds against the Portuguese, and many are famous for the courageous defences they put up; Palmares is the most famous of these, and is thought to have been home to over 10,000 people.
-Although there are few historical documents, it is believed that capoeira was a vital part of their defence and cultural practice.
+These communities stood as strongholds against the Portuguese, and many are famous for the courageous defenses they put up.
+Palmares is the most famous of these, and is thought to have been home to over 10,000 people.
+Although there are few historical documents, it is believed that capoeira was a vital part of their defense and cultural practice.

-Within the societies under Portuguese rule capoeira was just as difficult to control.
+Within the societies under Portuguese rule, capoeira was just as difficult to control.
 With the growing cities that were forming during the late 17th and early 18th centuries, larger populations resulted in larger communities of slaves in smaller areas.
 This produced an expanding social culture for slaves, and capoeira dominated as a popular entertainment.
-While there were examples of it being used for self-defence, many cases were simply competition or for leisure, creating a difficult dichotomy for the ruling class to react to.
-Despite this, capoeira dancers were warned and punished for practising, but the art form lived on.
+While there were examples of it being used for self-defense, many cases were simply competition or for leisure, creating a difficult dichotomy for the ruling class to react to.
+Despite this, capoeira dancers were warned and punished for practicing, but the art form lived on.

 Today capoeira is a cultural icon of Brazil, and it is widely practiced around the world.
 Being performed in different contexts, from entertaining choreographed dances to competitions where one competitor must make the other get out of time with the music or fall over, capoeira is a diverse martial art and is also popular for those interested in a fun exercise that teaches basic martial arts and acrobatics.
 If travelling to Brazil, either seeing a capoeira performance or visiting a capoeira school is a must.

 Due to the secretive nature of the origins of capoeira, the truth about its foundation may be truly lost in history.
-However through the passion and commitment of those who have practised the art, capoeira has been eternalised in stories, music and movement.
+However through the passion and commitment of those who have practiced the art, capoeira has been eternalized in stories, music and movement.
 While the past of capoeira may be shrouded in mystery, the future of this cultural icon is as bright as ever.